citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/service-level/time-attendance.md

     !!! warning "ATTENTION"

-        Before filling in the fields of the "Automation" tab it must be properly parameterized, for this it is necessary to perform the steps in the knowledge "[How to enable the service requests scheduling rule?][4]", except for parameter 190 which should be equal to 'N' in this context.
+        Before filling in the fields of the "Automation" tab it must be properly parameterized, for this it is necessary to perform the steps in the FAQ knowledge "[How to enable the service requests scheduling rule?][4]", except for parameter 190 which should be equal to 'N' in this context.